Monday, November 30, 2020

 Vince finally bought a 3D printer and it's been his joy all year!

 It's not the best year ever but I refuse to see that my kids lost anything this year.
 Because at around June, I did.
 I got depressed.
-We missed Piero's Kinder graduation and that made me cry.
+We missed my youngest son's Kinder graduation and that made me cry.
 We missed his debut in big school, and that made me cry again.
-We pulled out Vito and Inigo from their school and that made me weep.
+We pulled out our two older boys from their school and that made me weep.
 I lost much of my lucrative PR projects and that sent me panicking.
 I was just focused on what we lost that I couldn't see what we gained.
 And what we still have - each other.
 So many people have lost their family and friends.
 The fact that we're still together is a BIG DEAL.

 I'm going to celebrate that.
 Because I don't know how long I can celebrate that.